natix-io/vsdkx-addon-speed-estimation/README.md

 # Speed Estimation

-This add-on calculates the direction of movement of trackable objects based on their past and present coordinates in the frame.
+This add-on calculates the speed of trackable objects based on their past and present coordinates in the frame.
 We implement the speed estimation algorithm proposed on the following paper:

 <https://ieeexplore.ieee.org/document/6614066>